-The first thing we asked them during the interview was what motivated them to even begin learning modelling?
+The first thing we asked them was what motivated them to even begin learning modelling?
 The heartwarming response we got was truly inspiring.
 As AlexStormND put it:

 “I was inspired to do 3D modeling by my passion for 3D printing, as well as the banal lack of plasticine for modeling.
 I taught modeling in a class for children with disabilities, and we had little plasticine.”

 Then further added, “We created a lot of beautiful work with them, but after the class was over I had to break down my work to show the other children new pieces.
 I thought about how to save their models that I modeled, and I had the idea to try to model it in 3d models that in the future I and others could print them on a 3D printer, and used either to decorate and paint, or later on the model could be in a later stage to implement it in any material, whether wood or clay, etc. So I started looking towards Blender, as a free alternative to start doing 3d modeling.”